pan-webis-de/koppel07/README.md

 This is a reimplementation of the approach to authorship verification originally described in

-> M. Koppel, J. Schler, and E. Bonchek-Dokow.
+> Moshe Koppel, Jonathan Schler, and Elisheva Bonchek-Dokow.
 [Measuring differentiability: Unmasking pseudonymous authors](http://u.cs.biu.ac.il/~koppel/papers/authorship-jmlr-final.pdf).
 Journal of Machine Learning Research, 8, 1261-1276, 2007 [[paper](http://u.cs.biu.ac.il/~koppel/papers/authorship-jmlr-final.pdf)]

 which was adapted to the task of authorship attribution.